Changes to Direct Services Grant Program

 Early identification, family relationship building, and community partnerships are helping students and families avoid homelessness When a family loses stable housing, the first signs often appear at school.
 A child arrives tired or late.
 Attendance slips.
 Reaching a parent becomes harder.
 But even when these early signs are recognized, schools have limited capacity to help … Read more

 As Maine youth experience increasing mental health challenges, funding from the John T. Gorman Foundation will help connect rural students to mentorship, positive experiences, and other supportive programming When schools and community organizations work together, they can create stronger networks of support for young people.
-With four grants totaling $350,000, the John T. Gorman Foundation … Read more
+With five grants totaling $450,000, the John T. Gorman Foundation … Read more

 An innovative collaboration is showing how community partnerships can improve student engagement and strengthen learning environments